|

 well as for As well as affecting mathematics, logic, philosophy, and truth

+itself.
 During the 1920's

 shock waves had run through the science of physics, because of Heisenberg's